ppy/osu-wiki/news/2021/2021-02-01-mappers-report-january.md

 Because we covered all the four game modes in the previous issues of the Mappers’ Report, this means our showcase for this month is for storyboards in general.
 Storyboarding is an often undersung art, so let's give a few up-and-coming storyboarders some praise for their work!

-Thanks to [Walavouchey](https://osu.ppy.sh/users/5773079) for this month’s picks!
+Thanks to ::Walavouchey::{ user-id=5773079 } for this month’s picks!

 ### VenerableNyanta

-With increasingly refined storyboards this year, [VenerableNyanta](https://osu.ppy.sh/users/12243368) has shown their determination for improvement project after project!
+With increasingly refined storyboards this year, ::VenerableNyanta::{ user-id=12243368 } has shown their determination for improvement project after project!
 It's easy to tell they have an eye for design when the visuals fill the screen with nothing but pure eye candy!

 Starting off with a brilliant entry to the ranked scene, the storyboard for [ClariS - Kimi no Shiranai Monogatari (Cut Ver.)](https://osu.ppy.sh/beatmapsets/1191205#osu/2633220) contains different sections with varying ideas fitting the bright music!
 Here you can find a blend of immersive backgrounds, visuals on every single note, as well as lots of stars and sparkles, all tied together with tasteful transitions!